China’s Mobike plans move into services and aggressive international expansion

 Another area where Mobike may monetize in the future is around data.

 Currently, the company — and its ‘Magic Cube’ data team — work selectively with government bodies to aid with city planning, maintenance and operations.
-It is formed a open source alliance with 12 institutions for the purpose of sharing data which can be packaged for insights and analysis.
+It formed an alliance with 12 institutions for the purpose of sharing data which can be packaged for insights and analysis.
 That’s because, as Xia admits, there’s a limit to what the company can do with its raw data, so putting it in the hands of experts squeezes out additional value and knowledge.

 A Mobike in Shenzhen, China

-For now those opportunities are opportunistic and unpaid, but Xia conceded that it could became a lucrative business line further down the line.
+For now those data alliances are opportunistic and unpaid, but Xia conceded that it could became a lucrative business line further down the line.

 “In the future, there’s a lot of opportunities for us to [package data] in different ways as we’re a very different product from what you have today, e.g. search and social,” he said.